-In 2016, Sikhs worldwide will be celebrating the 6th annual worldwide Sikh Vatavaran Diwas (Sikh Environment day) on March 14th.
-This day marks the New Year in the Sikh calendar and the Gurgaddi Diwas of Sri Guru Har Rai Ji, who is remembered in Sikh history for his deep sensitivity to nature and its preservation.
+In 2018, Sikhs worldwide will be celebrating the 8th annual worldwide Sikh Vatavaran Diwas (Sikh Environment day or SED) on March 14th.
+This day marks the New Year in the Sikh calendar and the gurgaddi divas of Guru Har Rai Ji, who is remembered in Sikh history for his deep sensitivity to nature and its preservation

 This is an annual celebration planned by EcoSikh, an organization that was created as the Sikh community’s contribution to the 2009 Plans for Generational Change project, initiated by the Alliance of Religions and Conservation (ARC) with the United Nations Development Programme (UNDP) .
 The project works with the major world religions on long-term plans to improve their relationship with the environment.

 Short Film Makers: are encouraged to create 60 sec teasers to mark their participation and play a huge role in inspiring the Sikhs of all age worldwide.

 Hash Tag for FaceBook and Instagram for 2017: #SikhEnvironmentDay2017 and #SED17